Step 1: Watch the Antarctica Trip Video Below (press play in the lower left corner)

 Day 6 – Ski and trekking objectives at Anvers and Wenke Islands.
 Port Lockroy scientific base and museum.
 Visit Gentoo and Adelie penguin habitats.

 Day 7 – Ronge/Island/Mt.
 Britannia.
 Visit a penguin rookery at Georges Point.

-Day 8 – Ski and trekking objectives in Paradise Bay.
+Day 8 – Ski, trekking, and kayak objectives in Paradise Bay.
 Zodiac excursions.
 Visit penguin rookery and Almirante Brown Station.

-Day 10 – New ski descents and nature cruises of Charlotte Bay; begin the journey north in the evening.
+Day 10 – Ski descents and nature cruises of Charlotte Bay; journey north in the evening.

 Day 11/12 – Sail the Drake Passage; pass the dramatic cliffs of Cape Horn.

 Day 13 – Disembark the Sea Adventurer in Ushuaia, Argentina.